-We have incurred losses of \$41.3 million since our inception in 2011.
-For the year ended December 31, 2019 we incurred a net loss and negative cash flows from operating activities of \$6.2 million and \$2.7 million, respectively.
+We have incurred losses of \$46.0 million since our inception in 2011.
+For the year ended December 31, 2020 we incurred a net loss and negative cash flows from operating activities of \$4.8 million and \$3.9 million, respectively.
 We expect to incur substantial losses for the foreseeable future, which will continue to generate negative net cash flows from operating activities, as we continue to pursue research and development activities and the clinical development of our primary product candidate, SBP-101.
-As of December 31, 2019, we had cash of \$2.4 million, working capital of \$1.3 million and stockholders' equity of \$1.4 million.
-The Company's principal sources of cash have included the issuance of convertible debt and equity securities.
+As of December 31, 2020, we had cash of \$9.0 million, working capital (defined as current assets less current liabilities) of \$8.4 million and stockholders' equity of \$8.4 million.
+The Company's principal sources of cash have included the issuance of equity securities and convertible debt.

 The accompanying Consolidated Financial Statements have been prepared assuming that we will continue as a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business and do not include any adjustments relating to the recoverability or classification of assets or the amounts of liabilities that might result from the outcome of these uncertainties.
-Our ability to continue as a going concern, realize the carrying value of our assets and discharge our liabilities in the ordinary course of business is dependent upon a number of factors, including our ability to obtain additional financing, the success of our development efforts, our ability to obtain marketing approval for our initial product candidate, SBP-101, in the United States, Australia, the European Union or other markets and ultimately our ability to continue operations as a going concern.
+Our ability to continue as a going concern, realize the carrying value of our assets and discharge our liabilities in the ordinary course of business is dependent upon a number of factors, including our ability to obtain additional financing, the success of our development efforts, our ability to obtain marketing approval for our initial product candidate, SBP-101, in the United States, Australia, the European Union or other markets and ultimately our ability to market and sell our initial product candidate.
+These factors, among others, raise substantial doubt about our ability to continue operations as a going concern.